-This week, our Brutal Truth series looks at Topical Steroid Withdrawal (TSW), the process of going cold turkey from topical corticosteroids.
-We talked to Emilie Dunn about her healing journey.
+In this blog our Brutal Truth series looks at Topical Steroid Withdrawal (TSW), the process of going cold turkey from topical corticosteroids, and talk to Balmonds customer Emilie Dunn about her healing journey.

-It’s a controversial topic, with some doctors sceptical that the condition exists at all, but thousands of sufferers remain certain that steroids have damaged their skin to the point that they want nothing further to do with them and are finding other ways to manage their eczema.
+It’s a controversial topic, with some doctors sceptical that the condition, also known as 'red skin syndrome', exists at all, but thousands of sufferers remain certain that steroids have damaged their skin to the point that they want nothing further to do with them and are finding other ways to manage their eczema.

 The process of weaning your skin off steroids is known as Topical Steroid Withdrawal (TSW); it usually involves working out an effective daily regime to manage flare-ups, including identifying and avoiding your triggers, building up your gut health, being meticulously infection-aware, and using non-steroidal, non-irritant emollients (such as Skin Salvation) to keep skin thoroughly hydrated.

 Someone who has first-hand experience of going through TSW is Emilie Dunn, who came to our attention after discovering Skin Salvation and sharing some amazing before-and-after photos with us.

 Balmonds: Hi Emilie!
 Thank you for talking to us.
 Can you give me a little bit of background to your TWS?
 Did you grow up with eczema?